gulsahakcakir/Group-Problem-Solving/README.md

 # Group-Problem-Solving
-Simulation scripts and data for Akcakir et al. (in prep)
+Code and data for Akcakir et al. (in prep)